 After that my collection started growing quite fast, and I now have a collection of a wide variety of Japanese trains.
 Because there are so many great trains in Japan that prototypically would never be seen running together, I decided not to model a certain area or time period.
 Instead, I run what I think looks good.

-Like the first version, this version of the page was designed using Adobe Photoshop.
+The design of the page was done using Adobe Photoshop.
 It took about 4-5 different designs before I had a rough sketch of where I wanted to go.
 After that it took some 4-5 months to get in all the details, working on it only a few hours each week.
 Once the design was done, I hand coded an XHTML/CSS version of the front page and an article page to check if everything would work.
-Finally, I adjusted the code to fit with the theming engine of the new CMS.
+Finally, I adjusted the code to fit within the WordPress theming engine.

 All images on the site are free to use, except where copyright is specifically mentioned.
 Most images are either taken by myself or taken from sites such as Wikipedia.
 The pictures I take myself are taken with either a Sony Alpha a100 or Sony Alpha a700.
 The lenses used are a Sony Carl Zeiss 16-80mm, Sony 18-70mm, Sigma 105mm macro and Sigma 10-20 wide angle.
 All images are taken in RAW, then imported and adjusted in Apple’s Aperture, and then exported to JPEGs for use on the site.
 Feel free to use the JPEGs on the site, and if you want you can contact me for the RAW versions.
 (Note that Sony’s RAW format is propriety, and not all programs may support it.
 Apple Aperture, Adobe Lightroom and Adobe Photoshop will have no problems with them though.)

 To get in touch, please use the contact form.
 I will get back to you as soon as possible.

 You can also add me as a friend on facebook here, although I’m not actively using facebook.